-The following guide is intended to walk you through the process of taking your Summer 2020 Final Examinations.
+The following guide is intended to walk you through the process of taking your Fall 2021 Examinations.
 Please read these instructions carefully.

 Unless you are otherwise notified by your professor, all final examinations will be administered remotely as “open book/open note/open Internet” exams this term.